Astronomy Essentials

 Find the moon’s path with respect to Earth’s umbral and penumbral shadows below.

 A map for the partial lunar eclipse on September 17-18, 2024.
-It sweeps across the Americas, parts of Antarctica, western Indian Ocean, Middle East, Africa, Europe, Atlantic Ocean, and eastern Polynesia.
+It sweeps across the Americas, parts of Antarctica, the western Indian Ocean, the Middle East, Africa, Europe, the Atlantic Ocean, and eastern Polynesia.
 Areas in white on the map will see all of the partial eclipse.
 The line down the middle notes where the greatest eclipse occurs.
 Shaded areas will see part of the eclipse and dark areas are where the eclipse is not visible.
 Note the difference between UTC and TD (terrestrial dynamical time, often abbreviated TT as well).
 Key to lunar eclipse maps here.
-Image via Fred Espenak/ EclipseWise/.
+Image via Fred Espenak/ EclipseWise.
 Used with permission.

 Maps and data for the total lunar eclipse